mtsmn/IoT/devices/api.md

 GET /api/v0002/device/types/<device-type>/devices/<device-id>/events
 ```

-The response will include all event IDs that were sent by the device.
+The response includes all event IDs that were sent by the device.
 In the following example, values are returned for the “power” and “temperature” events.

 ```
 [